 RegistrationStudents must register each quarter; there is no automatic enrollment.
 Course numbers for all of the required courses start with the OWC designation.
 Only students admitted into the Certificate Program can register for OWC courses.
 Students may register for their courses online, by mail, fax, or in person at the Continuing Studies office.
 Phone or email registrations are not permitted.
 Students should be sure to register at least one week prior to the course start date to ensure that they get timely access to the online class platform.

 Statement of Nondiscriminatory PolicyStanford University admits qualified students of any race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity, veteran status, or marital status to all the rights, privileges, programs, and activities generally accorded or made available to students at the University.
 Consistent with its obligations under the law, Stanford prohibits unlawful discrimination on the basis of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity or expression, veteran status, marital status or any other characteristic protected by applicable law in the administration of the University's programs and activities; Stanford also prohibits unlawful harassment including sexual harassment and sexual violence.

 To read all University Policies, including the complete Nondiscrimination Policy, please visit our University Policies page.

-Class SizeThe Certificate Program will seek to admit approximately 45 students per admission cycle, to be divided into two sections.
+Class SizeThe Certificate Program will seek to admit approximately 45 students per admission cycle, to be divided into three class sections each quarter.
 To give students the opportunity of the broadest feedback and to encourage the overall coherence of the cohort, the make-up of the sections will be shuffled each quarter.